How To Become an Embalmer: Certificate, Degree & Schooling

 To be eligible for the Certificate of Completion in Embalming, students must complete an accredited embalming program and pass a written examination.

 The certificate indicates that the holder has completed the coursework necessary to become an embalmer but does not guarantee that they will be able to find employment.
+Many people enhance their qualifications by taking advantage of free online funeral courses to further improve their skills and knowledge in the field.

 To be eligible for the Certificate of Proficiency in Embalming, students must have at least two years of experience working as an embalmer’s apprentice or assistant.